Early Childhood Program

 The PreK program at OLMC deliberately balances the academic foundation which helps them succeed in the K-8 program with the socialization and “play” that is so essential to forming the whole child.
 The Curriculum is designed to help stimulate a good self concept, providing each child with many opportunities for achievement.
 PreK students work and create independently, as well as learn to cooperate with others in a group.
 The program provides social and emotional development opportunities, inspires language development and expands physical, spiritual and mental growth.

 PreK students participate in “specials” including: Art, Music, Library, and Physical Education.
 Religion classes are taught daily.
-PreK students also participate in the Faith Family program, the Science Fair, field trips, school wide assemblies, and weekly Mass.
+PreK students also participate in the Faith Family program, CGS, field trips, school wide assemblies, and weekly Mass.

 Full day and half day options are available five days a week.
 These programs are open to children who turn 4 years old by December 31st.
 Before and after school care is also available.